(Click on video to pause)

 An independent agent is not tied down to one company.
 An independent agent contracts with numerous companies and can shop your coverage for the best deals possible while weighing price and company strength for you.
 Most importantly, an independent agent works for you.
 They will not be in business long if they do not do a good job for the client.
 They have a vested interest in protecting your interests.

 You Won’t Save By Cutting Out The Agent

-There are a large number of people who sign up direct with insurance companies instead of utilizing an independent agent.
+There are a large number of people who sign up directly with insurance companies instead of utilizing an independent agent.
 Many companies have dozens of representatives that handle calls to enroll people every day.

-However, you get the same price whether you go direct to the company or if you use an independent agent.
+However, you get the same price whether you go directly to the company or if you use an independent agent.
 When you need a question answered and call back to the company, the chances of you talking to the same person twice are slim, and to them, you are simply a policy number.

 When you call a company to enroll directly with them, they will not tell you of their upcoming rate increases.
 They will also never give you a rate for their competitors.
 An independent agent can help you to see all the prices for all the companies.
 We can warn you of any rate increases that we know are coming.